ExpediaGroup/shunting-yard/README.md

     com.hotels.shunting.yard.event.emitter.sqs.queue = https://sqs.<region>.amazonaws.com/<account-id>/<topic-name>-queue.fifo
     com.hotels.shunting.yard.event.emitter.sqs.group.id = <group-id>

-For every emitter is also possible to set the serialization format to use.
+For every emitter it is also possible to set the serialization format to use.
 At the moment only JSON and Java are supported out of the box - the default is JSON.
 To set the SerDe class set the property `serde.class` for the specific emitter.

 Once this is done restart Hive: